Who is Cooling & Winter?

-Will Cooling & Winter, LLC sue me or garnish my wages?
+Will Cooling & Winter sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Cooling and Winter, LLC again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with Cooling and Winter, LLC again.

 Cooling & Winter, LLC Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-It’s because they often report accounts inaccurately and/or for harassment.
+Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you are being harassed by Cooling & Winter, you should also consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law Firm knows that you have rights, and Cooling and Winter, LLC does too.